life-itself/community/content/ecosystem/index-old.md

 ---
 layout: unstyled
-data:
+# data:
-  - profiles
+#   - profiles
-  - topics
+#   - topics
+isDraft: true
 ---

+THIS PAGE HAS BEEN MOVED TO `pages/ecosystem` AND SHOULD BE EDITED THERE

+{/*

 import Hero from "components/custom/ecosystem/Hero.jsx" import TernaryPlot from "components/custom/ecosystem/TernaryPlot.jsx"